eriknj99/SIMPAC/README.md

 # Usage

-To install a package type “simpac <package-name>” Simpac will first attempt to install the package using pacman from official repositories.
+To install a package type “simpac package-name” Simpac will first attempt to install the package using pacman from official repositories.
 If the package is not found in the official repos it will use yaourt to install it from the AUR.

 To update both pacman and yaourt packages type simpac --update